openstack/horizon/doc/source/topics/workflows.rst

   .. seealso::

-    For a detailed API information check out the :doc:`Workflows Reference Guide </ref/workflows>`.
+    For detailed API information refer to the :doc:`Workflows Reference Guide </ref/workflows>`.

 Workflows